Axemt/EyeOfAnotherWorld/README.md

-# EyeOfAnotherWorld
+# Eye Of Another World
- A Destiny 2 ML project to predict if an armor piece is good or not
+ The Destiny 2 project hoping for Machine Learning to tell you if an armor piece is good or not